-This week we’re all about seafood!
 Our Grilled Shrimp Pasta with Mint Pesto and Peas is simply gorgeous to look at and delicious to eat.
 It is also the poster child for using freezer and pantry items to whip up a satisfying meal in minutes.
 It quickly marries a favorite pesto of mine with low calorie, high protein shrimp, studded with a smattering of that great pantry standby, frozen peas.
-I usually keep wholewheat spaghettini in my pantry which takes under 5 minutes to cook, so if like me, you have pesto in your freezer too, by the time the shrimp are grilled, everything else will be ready to toss together.
+I usually keep wholewheat spaghettini in my pantry that takes under 5 minutes to cook, and if you’re like me and have pesto in your freezer too, everything else will be ready to toss together by the time the shrimp is grilled.

 Ann's Tips and Tricks